vatsalmpatel/Automatic-Number-Plate-Detection-with-TensorFlow-Object-Detection/README.md

 ### Apart from these, the code is straight forward, the code script takes care of everything for you, and if any errors occurs, just `Google` and see if you can find a solution for it (probably you will).
 Enjoy ✅🏁.

 #
-🥏 To-Do, apply OCR to the Detected umber Plates to extract actual numbers from the image.
+🥏 To-Do, apply OCR to the Detected Number Plates to extract actual numbers from the image.